vsillan/game-server-programming-course/presentations/web_api_3.md

 ## Filters

-The filter pipeline runs after ASP.NET MVC selects the action to execute
+The filter pipeline runs after ASP.NET Web API selects the action to execute

 Filters are a way of implementing cross-cutting concerns